qianxusheng/exercise-tracker/README.md

     - Create an advanced past seven day report (be creative)

 ### Technique
-You should use the following hybrid mobile frameworks to finish the mobile app part:
+The mobile app uses the following hybrid mobile framework:
-- Angular + Ionic + Capacitor (latest stable version recommended)
+- Angular + Ionic + Capacitor (latest stable version)
-- If you are an expert in another hybrid programming framework, please discuss with Leon (hah90@pitt)

-**How to Demo:** You will playthe app as **one user**.
-A real device demo is recommended yet simulator/web browser demo is acceptable.
-Just use the device you have on hand and don't purchase any new device specifically for this interview.
+**Demo Setup:** The app will be tested as **one user**.
+Can be demonstrated on a real device, simulator, or web browser.
 ________
 ## RESTful Backend (server + database)
 The **RESTful Backend** will collect the exercise reports from app users and serve these data for the **app** and the **web portal**.
 More details is shown below.